Peak calling: Differential peak calling

 Differential peak calling is about identifying significant differences in two ChIP-seq signals.
 One can distinguish between one-stage and two-stage differential peak callers.
 One stage differential peak callers work in two phases: first, call peaks on individual ChIP-seq signals and second, combine individual signals and apply statistical tests to estimate differential peaks.
 DBChIP, MACS2, and MAnorm are examples for one stage differential peak callers.

 Two stage differential peak callers segment two ChIP-seq signals and identify differential peaks in one step.
 They take advantage of signal segmentation approaches such as Hidden Markov Models.
 Examples for two-stage differential peak callers are ChIPDiff, ODIN. and THOR.
 Differential peak calling can also be applied in the context of analyzing RNA-binding protein binding sites.

+Software

+This incomplete list includes tools that are commonly used for peak calling in bioinformatics analyses.